Support Programs for Postdoctoral Trainees

 National Postdoctoral Association

 IU School of Medicine is a sustaining member of the National Postdoctoral Association, a member-driven, nonprofit organization that provides a unique, national voice for postdoctoral scholars.
-All IU School of Medicine postdocs are eligible to register for FREE as affiliate members and receive NPA e-alerts and the POSTDOCket, the quarterly newsletter.
+All IU School of Medicine postdoctoral researchers are eligible to register for FREE as affiliate members and receive NPA e-alerts and the POSTDOCket, the quarterly newsletter.
 In addition, affiliate members have access to members-only online resources and discounts to attend the annual meeting and other programs.

 Individual Development Plans